AzraiHasan/TaskVillage/docs/handy_prompt.md

 analyze the attached repo against `development_status.md`

-analyze the attached repo. are you ready to continue work as per the `Updated Authentication Implemenation Plan`, accordingly?
+analyze the attached repo. are you ready to continue work as per the `Updated Authentication Implementation Plan`, accordingly?

 from here onwards, be sure not to break existing functionality and only make small implementation step one at a time, wait for me to check for errors in every small step before moving on.